-NOTE: Giving one pill to someone is a 2nd degree felony even if you receive nothing in return.
-As an adult, it carries a fifteen (15) year maximum prison sentence.
+NOTE: Giving one pill to someone is a 1st degree felony even if you receive nothing in return.
+As an adult, it carries a 3-year prison sentence.

-NOTE: Giving someone one pill of a controlled substance is a serious felony with greater penalties if you are on school property, including in a school bus, or within 1,000 feet of any school property between the hours of 6:00 AM and 12:00 midnight (even if you receive nothing in return).
-As an adult it carries a thirty (30) year maximum prison sentence.
+NOTE: Giving someone one pill of a controlled substance is a serious felony with greater penalties if you are on school property, including in a school bus, or within 1,000 feet of any school property between the hours of 6:00 a.m. and 12:00 midnight (even if you receive nothing in return).
+As an adult it carries a 3-year prison sentence.